 It can fix nitrogen and carbon; which isn't just good for soil health but also reduces greenhouse gases that contribute to climate change.

 Use white clover or yellow trefoil, as these species are low growing.
-Not only is clover good for the soil and the environment but it can add beautiful colour to your garden.
+Not only is clover good for the soil and the environment, it can also add beautiful colour to your garden.

 Legumes are a great addition to your vegetable patch.
-Not only are they delicious, but they also have many soil benefits.
+Not only are they delicious, they also have many benefits for the soil.
 Like clover, legumes are nitrogen and carbon fixing; they root deeply, meaning they draw up nutrients buried deep in the soil for use by other plants.
 This is great for soil fertility and helps reduce greenhouse gases in the air.

 Some easy and tasty options to try are french runner beans and sweet peas.
 Or, if you're feeling adventurous, give lentils or chickpeas a go!
 These pulses are not traditionally grown in the UK but have recently seen a surge in popularity.
 One of our organic licensees, Hodmedods, has been paving the way for these legumes in the UK.